cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 {{% gsNote title="Note" %}}
-* Since `process` and `script_path` are script-plugin reserved operation inputs, these won't be available as environment variables in the script's execution environment.
+* Since `process` and `script_path` are script-plugin reserved operation inputs, they are not available as environment variables in the script's execution environment.
-* Inputs are not set for Python scripts running by evaluating Python code.
-More information about Python scripts evaluation can be found in [Process configuration options](#process-configuration-options).
+* Inputs are not set for Python scripts that are run by evaluating Python code.
+More information about Python script evaluation is described in [Process Configuration Options](#process-configuration-options).
 {{% /gsNote %}}

-# Process configuration options
+# Process Configuration Options
-* `cwd` Set the working directory for the script.
+* `cwd` - Sets the working directory for the script.
-* `env` Update environment variables of the script process.
+* `env` - Updates environment variables of the script process.
-* `args` Arguments to pass to the scripts.
+* `args` - Sepcifies arguments to pass to the scripts.
-* `command_prefix` Prefix to add before the script path.
-This could be used instead of `#!`.
+* `command_prefix` - The prefix to add before the script path.
+You can use this instead of `#!`.
-* `eval_python` Boolean denoting whether the script should be evaluated as python code or executed as an external process.
+* `eval_python` - A boolean denoting whether the script should be evaluated as Python code or executed as an external process.
-* `ctx_proxy_type` The [context proxy](#context-proxy-protocol) type. (none, unix, tcp or http).
+* `ctx_proxy_type` - The [context proxy](#context-proxy-protocol) type. (`none`, `unix`, `tcp` or `http`).

-# Workflow scripts
+# Workflow Scripts
-You can use the script plugin to execute workflow scripts.
+You can use the Script plugin to execute workflow scripts.

-Say you want to add a custom workflow that runs a custom operation on each node.
-First we will write a simple blueprint with 2 nodes:
+For example, to add a custom workflow that runs a custom operation on each node, write a simple blueprint with two nodes, as follows:

 `blueprint.yaml`
 {{< gsHighlight  yaml  >}}